xianmobilelab/TW_Keynote/README.md

 - Color palettes
 - Color Tint tool
+- Font resource
+- ThoughtWorks Logo resource
+- ThoughtWorks glyph icons

 ## Color Palettes
-I import all of our ThoughtWorks official color.
-You can use this comment to import to your keynote color palettes.
+I had imported all of our ThoughtWorks official color.
+You can use this commands to import this color palettes to your keynote.

 ```
 chmod u+x ./setup_script